Lil-Shake/Lil-Shake.github.io/_pages/about.md

 ## More

-Other than research, I enjoy reading, watching movies, listening to music, and creating fun things.
+Other than research, let's read, watch movies, listen to music, and create fun things!